GPU Monitoring

 sudo apt install intel-gpu-toolssudo pacman -S intel-gpu-toolsAssuming you're not running the agent as root, you'll need to set the cap_perfmon capability on the intel_gpu_top binary.

-sudo setcap cap_perfmon=ep /usr/bin/intel_gpu_topIf that doesn't work, you may need to set a lower value for the perf_event_paranoid kernel parameter.
+You may need to lower the value for the perf_event_paranoid kernel parameter.
 See issue #1150 or #1203 for more information.

 sudo sysctl kernel.perf_event_paranoid=2To make this change persistant across reboots you need to add it to the sysctl configuration